photoprism/photoprism/CONTRIBUTING.md

 Our [step-by-step guide](https://docs.photoprism.org/developer-guide/pull-requests/) explains how to submit new features, bugfixes and documentation.

+Because we want to create the best possible product for our users, we have a set of [guidelines](https://docs.photoprism.org/developer-guide/pull-requests#please-be-patient) which ensure that all source code contributions are acceptable.

+Reviewing, testing and finally merging pull requests consumes significant resources on our side.
+Unless it's just a small fix, it may take several months.
 ## Can't code? ##

 No worries, you may also contribute by...